-- At the remote terminal for channel 1, connect a jumper between the RELAY module "SET UP" and the MD module "SET UP". - 2.
-At the local terminal, measure signal "VLD" (RELAY Module) and "VR1F" (MD Module) with an ac VM.
-They should be equal in magnitude. (± 5%). - 3.
-For fine tuning, adjust "DM GAIN" on the MD module so that "VR1F" is the same magnitude as "VLD". - C. Channel 2 (3-terminal lines) - 1.
-At the remote terminal for channel 2, connect a jumper between "SET UP" on the RELAY and the MD modules. - At the local terminal, measure signal "VLD" (RELAY Module) and "VR2F" (DTD Module) with an ac VM.
+- 1. At the remote terminal for channel 1 only, connect a jumper between the RELAY module "SET UP" and the MD module "SET UP".
+(Note: For 3 terminal lines, this jumpering must be done separately for each channel.) - 2.
+At the local terminal, measure signal "VLD" and "VR" on the RELAY module with an ac VM.
 They should be equal in magnitude. - 3.
-For fine tuning, adjust "DM GAIN" on the DTD module so that the "VR2F" is the same magnitude as "VLD". - D. Repeat above procedure for all line terminals, then remove all SET UP jumpers.
+For fine tuning, adjust "DEMOD GAIN" on the MD module so that "VR" is the same magnitude at "VLD". - C. Channel 2 (3 terminal lines) - 1.
+At the remote terminal for channel 2 only, connect a jumper between "SET UP" on the RELAY and MD modules. - 2.
+At the local terminal, measure signals "VLD" and "VR" on the RELAY module with an ac VM.
+They should be equal in magnitude. - 3.
+For fine tuning, adjust "DEMOD GAIN" on the DTD module so that the "VR" (which is now VR2) is the same magnitude as "VLD". - D. Repeat above procedure for all line terminals, then remove all SET UP jumpers.